-Letter from President and CEO 3
+Letter from President and CEO

 Note on Forward-Looking Statements 5

 Business 6

 Selected Five Year Financial Data 11

 Audited Financial Statements

 Report of Independent Auditors 13

-Consolidated Balance Sheets December 31, 2021 and 2020 15
+Consolidated Balance Sheets December 31, 2022 and 2021 15

 Consolidated Statements of Operations 16

 Consolidated Statements of Comprehensive (Loss) Income 17

 Consolidated Statements of Equity and Retained Deficit 18

 Consolidated Statements of Cash Flows 19

 Notes to Consolidated Financial Statements 21

 Directors and Executive Officers Information 56

-I am pleased to report the results of American Overseas Group Limited (the "Company," "we" or "us") for the year ending December 31, 2021.
+I am pleased to report the results of American Overseas Group Limited (the "Company," "we" or "us") for the year ending December 31, 2022.
 Historically, our Company has conducted business in two lines: (1) the active U.S. based insurance companies, which specialize in the non-standard auto insurance line of business, along with their affiliated off-shore reinsurers in Barbados; and, (2) the legacy financial guaranty line of business which has been in voluntary run-off since the financial crisis in 2009.
-Today, our sole focus is our specialized non-standard auto insurance products and the reinsurance of that business.
+The remaining financial guarantee business was fully concluded in 2020.
+Today, our sole focus is our specialized non-standard auto insurance products and the reinsurance of that business, ensuring profitable growth in our U.S. based non-standard automobile operations comprised of our Old American branded companies, Old American County Mutual Fire Insurance Company (OACM) and Old American Indemnity Company (OAIC).